Gazpacho (band): March of Ghosts (2012–2013)

 The end of 2011 brought the news that March of Ghosts would be the name of the band's seventh studio album and the follow-up to Missa Atropos.
 While Missa Atropos was a long story about one person leaving everything behind, March of Ghosts was a collection of short stories.

 The idea behind the album was to have the lead character spend a night where a number of ghosts (dead and alive) would march past him to tell their stories.
 Characters include Haitian war criminals, the crew of the Mary Celeste, a returning American World War I soldier who finds himself in 2012, and the ghost of an English comedy writer (P. G. Wodehouse) who was wrongly accused of treason.

 The album was released on 12 March 2012 and accompanied by a tour in March and April 2012.

 Demon (2014)

 In late 2013, Gazpacho announced via their Facebook page that they had finished recording their eighth studio album, Demon, due to be released in 2014.
 Demon was released in March 2014 and the band toured the UK and Europe in support of it in April.

 Night of the Demon and Molok (2015)

 Gazpacho released a live CD/DVD album titled Night of the Demon in April 2015.

 In October/November 2015, they toured in support of the album Molok (Kscope; 23 October 2015).
 They played two venues in Poland, two in Germany, and two in the Netherlands, including The Boerderij, Zoetermeer.
-They completed the tour with a gig at the O2 in Islington, London.
+They completed the tour with a gig at the O2 Academy Islington, London.

 The band were joined on the tour by chamber progressive band Iamthemorning.